DelphiWorlds/Kastri/Readme.md

 Note: Most demos have a readme associated with them, and **they may have vital configuration information that should be applied when using the feature(s) in your own projects**

-**Delphi 11 users please note**: Some of the demos that have Android support have been updated in line with changes in Delphi 11, and now have separate project (`.dproj`) and group project (`.groupproj`) (where applicable) files, which have been suffixed with `D11`.
-For demos that do not have a suffix of `D11` in the name, you may need to open Project Manager and for each Android target you wish to use, right-click the `Libraries` node and click `Revery System Files to Default` before building the project.
+**Delphi 11/12 users please note**: Some of the demos that have Android support have been updated in line with changes in Delphi 11/12, and now have separate project (`.dproj`) and group project (`.groupproj`) (where applicable) files, which have been suffixed with `D11` and `D12`.
+For demos that do not have a suffix in the name, you may need to open Project Manager and for each Android target you wish to use, right-click the `Libraries` node and click `Revery System Files to Default` before building the project.

 ### API imports